Istanbul (3rd electoral district): Members

 Population reviews of each electoral district are conducted before each general election, which can lead to certain districts being granted a smaller or greater number of parliamentary seats.
 Istanbul (III) gained 3 extra seats for the 2011 general election, thus electing 28 seats as opposed to 25 that it elected in 2002 and 2007.
 In 1999, the district elected 22 MPs.

 General elections

+2023

+The following MPs were elected to the 28th Parliament of Turkey in the 2023 Turkish parliamentary election.